Plan your visit to The CJM!

 ADMISSION: Free

-The Contemporary Jewish Museum (The CJM), the San Francisco Unified School District (SFUSD), and the San Francisco Public Library (SFPL) are pleased to announce the winners of the eleventh annual Ezra Jack Keats Bookmaking Project!
+The Contemporary Jewish Museum (The CJM), the San Francisco Unified School District (SFUSD), and the San Francisco Public Library (SFPL) are pleased to announce the winners of the twelfth annual Ezra Jack Keats Bookmaking Project!
 The project promotes the art and craft of bookmaking in the classroom, inviting students in grades K–12 in SFUSD to write, illustrate, and assemble their own books.

-Bookmaking CELEBRATION
+Bookmaking Celebration

 RElated Content